grafana/tutorials/content/tutorials/build-a-backend-plugin.md

 pkill dlv
 ```

 Save script to `debug-backend.sh` and run it.
-You will get headless delve running on `3222` port.
+You'll get headless delve running on `3222` port.
 Finally, you can connect to delve from your IDE.
 This is an example configuration for [VS Code](https://code.visualstudio.com/):

 ```json
 {